ishmam367/Single-Cell-Analysis/readme.md

 To run the entire pipeline for all the dataset at once and to generate the summary table automatically, just run the script named [[script-url](run.sh)].
 If you want to chek the pipeline for a single dataset, run the script named [[script-url](run_single.sh)].
-Please refer to the environment setup section for detailed instructions on running the pipelines. here is an image descriing te pipeline process.
+Please refer to the environment setup section for detailed instructions on running the pipelines. here is an image describing the pipeline process.

 ![CELL IMAGES](docs/assets/pipeline.jpg)